 1. encaustic on panel

-This section is what complete encaustics I have available in the studio.
+This section is mostly what is now available at Down Creek Gallery in Ocracoke, NC.
+(Except the last two - those are available in my Virginia studio.)
 These are all made of beeswax, damar resin, and raw pigment.
 Some even include a powered metal, some have metal leafed sides.
 The encaustic painting process is heated and each layer is “burned into” the previous layer with a torch.
-Palettes are heated pans of wax and the paint is brushed on while molten.
+My physical palettes are heated pans of wax and the paint is brushed on while molten.
 (So.
 Much.
 Fun.!)

 2. Encaustic Monotypes & Assemblages

 Besides one of the following that happens to be simply an encaustic monotype, the others are encaustic monotype assemblages.
 To achieve a monotype, I paint/melt wax/pigment onto a heated anodized aluminum plate.
 Once I’ve laid out an image, I lay Japanese rice paper onto the painted surface.
 The paper quickly absorbs the image.
 Then, I cut them up and assemble them into what you see.
 These are all archivally framed and very detail-oriented.
 (I am a picture framer by day.)
 Most of these include metallic powders and micas that are difficult to capture in photograph, so I’ve included some detail images that show a bit of that.
 Notice how the paper floats and casts shadow.
 All of these are available in my Virginia studio.

 3.Works in Progress

 This is a sneak peek at a few pieces that are in some stage of progress in the studio.
 (See notes in captions for details.)